AvolitesLtd/TitanManual/docs/running-the-show/midi-dmx-or-audio-triggering.md

 	-	Latch (latches the playback on)

 	The <Keys.SoftKey>Level Match</Keys.SoftKey> option sets what happens if the playback has already been fired by the user when the trigger happens.
-If set to **On** then the trigger must match the current playback level before it will take effect.
-If **Off** (default) the trigger will override the playback at any level.
+If set to <strong>On</strong> then the trigger must match the current playback level before it will take effect.
+If <strong>Off</strong> (default) the trigger will override the playback at any level.

 5. Press <Keys.SoftKey>OK</Keys.SoftKey>.
 You have now set up the console action which is to be